Refunds and Selling or Transferring Tags

 The people of Iowa truly make RAGBRAI the special event that it is by opening up their towns and communities to participants.
 We hope you can enjoy this Iowa hospitality and join us for a memorable trip across the state.

 You may enter online or print an application from our website at www.ragbrai.com.
-The application is posted on the website Nov.
-15 for the next summer’s event, and the week-long rider deadline for application and payment is April 1 (or Feb.
-15 is if are completing a manual/paper application).
-If you are not able to print an entry form, you may request one by mailing a request to RAGBRAI, PO Box 622, Des Moines, IA 50306, or by e-mailing email@example.com.
+If registering via paper, see the Paper Application section below.
+The application is posted on the website Dec.
+7 for the next summer’s event, and the week-long rider online deadline for application and payment is April 1 (or Feb.
+15 if completing a manual/paper application).
+If you are not able to print an entry form, you may request one by mailing a request to RAGBRAI, 400 Locust Street – Suite 500, Des Moines, IA 50309, or by e-mailing email@example.com.

 The event is seven days of riding with an average of 67 miles per day through the Iowa countryside.
 You may enter as a rider or a non-rider.
 Anyone not riding a bicycle (a support vehicle driver, family members, or friends riding in a vehicle) must enter as a non-rider.
-A week-long rider fee is $150; a week-long non-rider fee is $35.
-A vehicle permit is $35.
+A week-long rider fee is $175 (plus tax); a week-long non-rider fee is $35 (plus tax).
+A vehicle permit is $40 (plus tax) for personal vehicles or trucks, and $75 (plus tax) for an RV or Bus.
 See section on Vehicle Pass Instructions for Support Vehicle Drivers.

-Instead of registering for the week, participants may enter for daily wristbands.
-The daily wristband fee for one day is $25 for riders or non-riders.
+Instead of registering to ride for the week, participants may enter for daily rider wristbands.
+The daily wristband fee for one day is $30 (plus tax) for riders.
 Daily wristbands are not subject to the lottery process and are awarded on a first-come, first-served basis.

 The RAGBRAI entry form allows you to enter as an individual or enter a group of more than one person for purposes of the lottery.
+Group registrations will only be accepted online; paper applications will not be processed as a group.
 In order to be considered in the lottery as a group, all participants must enter as a group of more than one person, and appoint one person to be the GROUP CONTACT.
-That person is going to accept the responsibility for sending one payment to cover all costs of the group, registering vehicles if desired, taking delivery of the group’s Participant Packet in early June, and distributing the participants’ credentials and jerseys.
+The group contact will manage the group, order and pay for vehicle pass(es), close the group, accept delivery of the group wristband package, and distribute the member’s wristbands and merchandise.

 Only one entry is allowed per person.
 If any person sends a duplicate request, everyone on each entry on which that person’s name appears also will be rejected.
 Please be fair to everyone and enter the drawing only once.

-RAGBRAI is limited to 8,500 week-long riders and 1,500 day riders.
+RAGBRAI is limited to approximately 8,500 week-long riders and 1,500-day riders.
 Entries can exceed the number of riders allowed, so a random computer lottery takes place after all of the entries are entered in the computer.
-All checks will be cashed and credit cards processed.
-If your entry is not drawn, we will issue a refund check.
-Just because your check is cashed or your credit card is charged, it does not mean you were selected in the lottery.
+You must register and provide payment in order to be considered for the lottery.
+Just because your check is cashed or your credit card is charged does not mean you were selected in the lottery.
+If not selected, you will receive a full refund in the form of a check.

 RAGBRAI had too many entries over the past few years and has had to turn away riders in the lottery.
 The odds of getting in the lottery are very high, but certainly not 100%.
 Entries that miss the deadline will not be entered into the lottery.

-The Participant Packet with your credentials and a Participant Guide will arrive in June.
+The Participant Packet with your credentials and a Participant Guide will arrive by July 9.
 If you registered with a group or team, your GROUP CONTACT will receive your credentials for distribution.
 If you were rejected, you will receive a full refund of your fee in the mail within 4-6 weeks after the conclusion of the lottery.

 Daily riders must write their wristband number(s) on their baggage tag.

 Your baggage will be exposed to the elements, so please pack items accordingly.
-Click here to watch a brief video on how to pack for RAGBRAI.
+Click here for a brief video on what to pack for RAGBRAI.

 Be sure to include money for bicycle parts and repairs and other incidentals in your planning for the week.
 Bicycle repair will be available along the route and in the campgrounds.
 Bicycle repair locations will be well marked on the RAGBRAI bike maps.
 Repair shops in the overnight towns the following morning will be located on the route out of town, typically within the first mile of the route.